 I think that if Clinton had managed to bring that younger, more natural self to the election, she would have cleaned it.

-Why Hillary Clinton Lost: Summary
+Hillary Clinton Personality: Summary

 As much as I hate this piece of simplistic and often useless advice, it would have probably been great for Hillary Clinton.
 And that is: “just be yourself” (and stick to it)”.